Lense-Thirring Precession Modulates Repeated Lensing of Continues Gravitational Wave Source from AGN Disks: LT Effects on lensing

 \subsection{Lensing Features}

 In this section, we investigate the impact of the LT effect on gravitational lensing.
 Our analysis focuses on several key aspects, including the time at which the source crosses the Einstein radius ($T_{\rm Ein}$), the maximum amplification of the waveform amplitude.
 Since repeated lensing is considered, the effect of each individual lensing event is quantified, and the time of each orbital phase $\phi = 0$—corresponding to the center of the lensing effect—is used to trace the evolutionary timescale of the system.
+In Figs.~\ref{fig:Techange} to \ref{fig:mismatch3}, the x-axis [Time (days)] represents the evolutionary time of the system, measured from the onset of the strongest lensing configuration, with each data point corresponding to a successive orbital passage.
+The curves in these figures are formed by connecting discrete data points, each corresponding to an individual lensing event.
+The y-axis depicts the physical conditions during each lensing event, while the x-axis indicates the specific evolutionary time at which that event occurred.

-We consider the following parameter set as an example case: $M_{\rm L} = 10^7M_\odot$ and $a = 100R_{\rm S}$.
+We consider the following parameter set as an example case: $M_{\rm L} = 10^7\,M_\odot$ and $a = 100R_{\rm S}$.
 Under these conditions, the orbital period is approximately $T_{\rm o} \approx 10.13$ days, and the LT precession period is about 40 years for a dimensionless spin parameter $\chi = 0.94$ (similar to that of Sgr A*).
-Our analysis begins from the edge-on configuration ($\iota = 90^\circ$), and follow its evolution over a 5-year observation period.
-We examine three representative gravitational wave frequencies: $f_{\rm GW} = 10^{-3}$ Hz, $10^{-2}$ Hz (BBH), and 800 Hz (NS).
-The dimensionless spin parameter of the central object is varied across five values: $\chi = 0.1$, $0.3$, $0.5$, $0.7$, and $0.94$.
+Our analysis begins from the edge-on configuration ($\iota = 90^\circ$), corresponding to the case where the lensing effect is strongest and we follow its evolution over a 5-year observation period.
+We examine three representative gravitational wave frequencies: $f_{\rm GW} = 10^{-3}$ Hz, $10^{-2}$ Hz (BBH), and 800 Hz (NS or boson clouds).
+In the following analysis, the transmission factor is computed using the full wave optics formalism for $10^{-3}$ Hz and $10^{-2}$ Hz, while the geometrical optics approximation is employed for 800 Hz.
+The dimensionless spin parameter of the central object is varied across five values: $\chi = 0.1$, $0.3$, $0.5$, $0.7$, and $0.998$ \cite{thorneDiskAccretion1974}.
 When analyzing the impact of spin, we fix the geometric parameters to $\alpha = 20^\circ$ and $\gamma = 0^\circ$.
 We also briefly explore the role of these geometric parameters.
 While $\alpha$ and $\gamma$ determine the amplitude and central value of $\iota$ variation, the spin parameter $\chi$ predominantly controls the frequency of this variation through the LT precession.

 As shown in Fig.~\ref{fig:Techange}, the time during which the source passes through the Einstein radius decreases as the orbital inclination of the system deviates from the edge-on configuration during its evolution.
 This indicates that the lensing duration is progressively shortening.
 The rate of this decrease is more pronounced for systems with higher spin, while for low-spin cases (e.g., $\chi = 0.1$), the duration remains nearly constant.